case-app/angular-library/README.md

-# Abacus Angular Library
+# CASE Angular Library

-This project contains the [abacus-angular-library](https://www.npmjs.com/package/abacus-angular-library) and an Angular app.
+This project contains the [case-angular-library](https://www.npmjs.com/package/case-angular-library) and an Angular app.

 ## Install